-If you think we wrongfully ended your membership, you can make a complaint (also called a grievance.
-If you had an emergency circumstance out of your control that made you to unable to pay your plan premium within our grace period, you can make a complaint.
+If you think we wrongfully ended your membership, you can make a complaint (also called a grievance).
+If you had an emergency circumstance out of your control that made you unable to pay your Part D late enrollment penalty, if owed, within our grace period, you can make a complaint.
 For complaints, we'll review our decision again.
-Go to Chapter 9 to learn how to make a complaint, or call us at 1-833-554-2335 between Monday through Friday, between 8:00 a.m. and 8:00 p.m.
+Go to Chapter 9to learn how to make a complaint, or call us at 1-833-554-2335 between Monday through Friday, between 8:00 a.m. and 8:00 p.m.
 From October 1 to March 31, you may call 8:00 a.m. to 8:00 p.m., 7 days a week.
 TTY users call 711.
 You must make your complaint no later than 60 calendar days after the date your membership ends.